Create Solutions for Affordable Housing

 Yes, greater change is needed; but I do not support defunding our police.
 Rather, I vow as a member of City Council to ensure our police and fire department personnel have the funding, tools, and training to respond quickly and effectively.
 It is time to reimagine public safety in our community.
 I advocate for:

 - Transparency.
 Ensure the use of body cameras at all times.

 - Increased accountability.
 Establish a citizen-led oversight panel with police membership.

 - Triage calls.
 Provide more effective response to calls.
 De-escalate situations with mental abuse counselors and social workers added to the response team.
 Where it is safe to do so, have these non-uniformed responders lead the initial response.

 - Enhance training.
 Increase de-escalation training and provide expanded cultural awareness.

 Continued Leadership on Environmental Issues

-As a student at Western Washington University in the early to mid-1980s, I led an effort to begin a recycling program on campus.
-I am proud to say this evolved into a citywide program, led by former City Council member Louise Bjornson and others.
-Small steps can make a difference in our long-term goals, and even a small city like Bellingham can do its part in the war against the Climate Emergency.
+As a student at Western Washington University in the early to mid-1980s, I was the Vice President of Academic Affairs of the Associated Students Board that led an effort to expand the recycling program on campus.
+I am proud to say this eventually evolved into a citywide program, led by former City Council member Louise Bjornson and others.
+Small steps can make a difference in our long-term goals, and even a small city like Bellingham can do its part in the fight against the Climate Emergency.